 What type of exercise do you want to do?
-Are you going to focus on cardio, weight lifting, HIIT training, yoga, etc. Figuring out what type of exercise regimen you want is important so you can plan your workouts.
+Are you going to focus on cardio, weight lifting, HIIT training, yoga, etc?
+Figuring out what type of exercise regimen you want is important so you can plan your workouts.
 Need some ideas?
 Check out our activities that are perfect for self-proclaimed lazy girls.

 When will you exercise?
 This could be in the morning, after work, or during your lunch.
-Think about when you’re most likely to have the time and energy to workout.
+Think about when you’re most likely to have the time and energy to work out.
 One thing to note is that doing a high-intensity workout right before bed can interfere with your sleep, so if possible do it earlier in the day.

 Are you going to work out at the gym, outdoors, or at home?
 Finding the right environment to work out depends on what type of exercise you plan to do and where you’re most comfortable.
 For many, heading to the gym right away can be intimidating, so maybe starting to exercise in your house and working up your strength and courage is an easier way for you to get the ball rolling.
-You could also try a specialty gym like Curves, that is designed to be less intimidating.
+You could also try a specialty gym like Curves, which is designed to be less intimidating.

 Starting Your New Exercise Regimen

 You’ve laid the foundation, now it’s time for you to see it through.
 Use these tools to help keep you on track and committed to your new exercise regimen.
 And, don’t forget to make it fun.
-Creating an exercise regimen that you actually enjoy or can have some fun with is important to maintaining your motivation.
+Creating an exercise regimen that you enjoy or can have some fun with is important to maintaining your motivation.
 Here are a few things you should do when starting to implement your new exercise routine:

 - Try out different types of exercise (kickboxing, barre, and even dance are excellent workouts)